bparanj/crystal/electronics/components/capacitor.md

 1. Energy storage: Capacitors can store and release electrical energy quickly.
 They are used in power supplies, flash units in cameras, and backup power systems.

 2. Filtering: Capacitors can filter out unwanted AC signals while allowing DC signals to pass.
 They are used in power supply circuits to reduce ripple and noise.

+What is a simple filter circuit that can demonstrate this concept.

 3. Coupling: Capacitors can block DC signals while allowing AC signals to pass.
 This is useful for coupling amplifier stages or separating DC bias from AC signals.